Autonomous Driving using Spiking Neural Networks on Dynamic Vision Sensor Data: A Case Study of Traffic Light Change Detection: INTRODUCTION

 There has been some research on SNNs in the robotics community because of SNNs' low-power hardware implementation with technologies like memristor, and advantages like explainability and biological plausibility.
 Recent works combining SNNs and DVS data include \cite{massa2020efficient,gehrig2020event,cordone2022object}, which solved the problems of gesture recognition, road object detection, and UAV angular velocity regression.
 We follow this trend to investigate further end-to-end decision-making using SNNs and DVS data.

-The contribution of this project is three-fold: (1) To the best of our knowledge, this is the first research that investigates SNNs with DVS data for photo-realistic autonomous driving in CARLA.
+The contributions of this paper are: (1) To the best of our knowledge, this is the first research that investigates SNNs with DVS data for photo-realistic autonomous driving in CARLA.
 (2) The generalizability of SNNs in urban driving scenes will be investigated.
 (3) An SNN-based traffic light change detection method is implemented.

-\section{Related Work}
+\section{RELATED WORK}